 Over land, the skin temperature is in thermal contact with a four-layer soil or, if there is snow present, a single layersnow mantle overlying the soil.
 The snow temperature varies due to the combined effect of top energy fluxes, basal heat flux and the melt energy.
-The soil heat budget follows a Fourier diffusion high vegetation low vegetation reservoir reservoir reservoir ground & low vegetation ground & low vegetation reservoir reservo law, modified to take into account the thermal effects of soil water phase changes.
+The soil heat budget follows a Fourier diffusion law, modified to take into account the thermal effects of soil water phase changes.
 The energy equation is solved with a net ground heat flux as the top boundary condition and a zero-flux at the bottom.